JasonBenn/learn-claire-de-lune/README.md

 - render accidentals
 - skip unplayable notes
 - rewind one note when you mess up
+- Only rewind one note at most
 --ABOVE THIS LINE IS DONE--
-- Only rewind one note at most
+- Bookmarks!!
 - a timer to get to the end!
 - a scoreboard